What is it?

 Anxiety is a very common feeling amongst adolescents, who are constantly facing new changes, challenges, and pressures in their daily life as they approach adulthood.
 A normal part of growing up involves taking on new responsibilities, exposure to different experiences, exploring limitations and testing boundaries, and developing a sense of identity.
 Social peer groups are in constant flux, where “fitting in”, self- acceptance and self- doubt are often battled with.

-Common physical and observable symptoms of an anxiety disorder:
+Common observable symptoms of teen anxiety include:

 - Muscular aches or tension, headaches, stomach aches, nausea, racing heart, nervous sweating, shortness of breath, chest pains, dizziness or lightheadedness

 - Sleep patterns are disrupted: may have trouble falling asleep or have broken sleep; difficulties waking up in the morning

 - Constantly tense, can’t sit still or seem to relax, always on edge

 - Worrying about what could happen or what has already happened